dc-moses/polaris-upload-lab-java/README.md

 # CTF (optional)

 Once you upload the scan, you will find a "Use of Hard-coded Credentials" finding.
 Locate the secret, and decrypt it.
-Use this to assemble in order a 3 part sentance.
+Use this to assemble a sentance in the proper order.